AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-xd/wf-adobe-xd-update.md

 ---
 product-area: workfront-integrations;setup
-navigation-topic: adobe-workfront-for-creative-cloud
+navigation-topic: adobe-workfront-for-xd
-title: Update your work in Adobe Photoshop
+title: Update your work in Adobe XD
 description: You can update your work in the following areas - EDIT ME.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
-exl-id: 865beaa8-a585-4bdd-9d04-b5fbdf40748c
+exl-id: 033c55bb-0324-4644-bf07-7a7827efb672
 ---
-# Update your work in [!DNL Adobe Photoshop]
+# Update your work in [!DNL Adobe XD]

 You can update your work in the following areas: